-- 1. A fire impact fee is necessary to ensure that the District can adequately expand its fire protection facilities, apparatus, and equipment to accommodate the population and employment growth and new structural area created by new development. - 2.
-Currently, the County and the City do not impose fire impact fees on behalf of the District. - 3.
-The District may approve, and the City and County may adopt on their behalf, the following fee at or below the levels determined by this Nexus Study.
+- A fire impact fee is necessary to ensure that the Department can adequately expand its fire protection facilities, apparatus, and equipment to accommodate the population and employment growth and new structural area created by new development. - 2.
+Currently, the County does not impose fire impact fees on behalf of the Department. - 3.
+The District may approve, and the County may adopt on their behalf, the following fee at or below the levels determined by this Nexus Study.